opendatasoft/ods-documentation/source/configuring_domain/04_sharing_reusing_communicating/engaging.rst

-Once the option is active and the dataset is published again, your users will be able to send feedback on your dataset, either for a specific record, or to suggest a new record, by clicking on the little chat bubble in the table view.
+Once the option is active and the dataset is published again, your users will be able to send feedback on your dataset, either for a specific record or to suggest a new record, by clicking on the little chat bubble in the table view.

-Doing so will open a form where the user can write a message, and optionally suggest new values.
+Doing so will open a form where the user can write a message and optionally suggest new values.

 As the publisher of the dataset, you can access the list of all the feedback sent